isomerpages/mccy-cpro/_resources/FET for ROs.md

 * if the test result is “AG-”, ROs are to upload the test result of that Worker **no later than 24 hours** after the ESSS for that specific Worker is completed; and
 * the requirements set out under paragraphs 4 and 6 of Annex A.

-19. More details on the registration for an SRS account can be found [here] (SRS guide).
+19. More details on the registration for an SRS account can be found [here](/files/SRSguide.pdf).

 #### Support for ROs conducting ESSS